 Because of the unique routes that this aircraft might be flying on (long-haul but low capacity routes), American Airlines might choose to add in more premium category of seats to take advantage of the long flight times.
 One of these is premium economy!

-“If and when we fly it to close-in Europe,” spoke American Airlines President Robert Isom to One Mile At A Time “that would require lie flat seats, all aisle access for business class…allow for premium economy.”
+“If and when we fly it to close-in Europe,” said American Airlines President Robert Isom per a report in View From The Wing “that would require lie flat seats, all aisle access for business class…allow for premium economy.”

 What is American Airlines premium economy like?